-Christian Crumlish leads product and ux teams to deliver amazing cross-channel experiences.
-He is director of product at CloudOn, co-chairs the monthly BayCHI program, and has been director of product for AIM, curator of the Yahoo design pattern library, and director of the Information Architecture Institute.
+Christian Crumlish leads product management and user experience teams to deliver amazing cross-channel experiences.
+He is head of product at 7 Cups.
+He advises startups, mentors for Code for America, co-chairs the monthly BayCHI program, and has been director of product at CloudOn (acquired by Dropbox in 2015), director of product for AIM, curator of the Yahoo design pattern library, and a director of the Information Architecture Institute.
 He is the author of The Power of Many (Wiley) and co-author of Designing Social Interfaces (O’Reilly).

 Resume / CV